 - Post-Mongol: Sultan Saodat & Kokildor Khanaka

-Near the Afghan border are 3 more archaeological sites of significance: Kara Tepe (Buddhist monastery), Ayrtam and Kobadiyen (site of the Oxus treasure).
+Near the Afghan border are 2 more archaeological sites of significance: Kara Tepe (Buddhist monastery) and Ayrtam.
 You will need a special permit to visit these.
 In any case, the major finds from Kara Tepe are now residing in the history museums of Termez and Tashkent, while the Oxus treasure is in the British museum in London.

 More obscure sights in the region are plenty, for instance Dalverzin Tepe or the labyrinth fortress of Sapalli Tepe.
 Start your research at the archaeological museum.